Sponsored link

 SML from the outside

-As I arrived at the show too late to enter for the first set (Muni, am I right?)
-I stood outside in the SFJAZZ lobby, sipping a smoky-perfected Paloma cocktail where the Mezcal operated beneath the surface like a hearty barbecue rub, while the live SML performance was broadcast over the sound system, with a bit of the low-end frequencies coming across as tinny.
+As I arrived at the show too late to enter for the first set (Muni, am I right?), I stood outside in the SFJAZZ lobby, sipping a perfectly smoky Paloma cocktail where the mezcal operated beneath the surface like a hearty barbecue rub, while the live SML performance was broadcast over the sound system, with a bit of the low-end frequencies coming across as tinny.
 As I stared at the names of the SFJAZZ donors on the Giant Steps Wall, I was thinking about my late uncle Donald Washington, a jazz vocalist himself who worked with Jazz Action Movement in the Bay, and impressed upon me as soon as I moved to The Bay in the ’90s how important SFJAZZ would become once they built their own structure to house their own shows.

 Swirling back around in my brain was SML’s elongated one-hour take that, from outside the performance Lab, started to resemble some of the ambient abstract compositions brought to life by the late Hiroshi Yoshimura via his environmental music series.
 Just the way notes were pinging, bouncing, absorbing energy from the impact on surfaces and then propelling themselves, those sounds onto other surfaces, making the arrangements seem reactionary, constantly in rotation, revolving, and evolving.